 If that training package is all in order, the extra training session is a boon.
 You are able to provide the training and get paid for it, with little preparation.
 That’s highly profitable training.
 But, if that information is missing, what should have been profitable suddenly becomes a ball and chain around your neck.
 You have to do the work, knowing that you’re not going to make a profit on the training, because of all the extra time you have to spend.

 Take my word for it.
-Organizing your documentation is worth the effort.
+Organising your documentation and implementing both document control and version control is worth the effort.
 You can do it the first time, and make your time more valuable and your work more profitable.
 Or, you can ignore what I am saying and learn the lesson the hard way.
 The choice is yours.